Infinite circle packings on surfaces with conical singularities: Circle packing an infinite triangulation with cones

-By definition, $R_m$ is a non-negative and bounded function, which agrees with $\widehat R_m$ on the compact subcomplex $\widehat K_m$, and vanishes elsewhere.
+By definition, $R_m$ is a non-negative and bounded function, which agrees with $\widehat R_m$ on the compact subcomplex $K_m$, and vanishes elsewhere.
 (Note that $R_m$ is not a label for $K$.)
 Moreover, by \eqref{item:upper} in Proposition~\ref{prop: radii estimates}, the sequence of functions $R_m$ is uniformly bounded, as all radii $\widehat R_m (v)$ can be bounded above by a constant $H$ only depending on the angles $\Theta$ and the degree $d$ of $K$.
-In particular, up to passing to a subsequence, we can assume that $R_m: K^{(0)}\to [0,H]$ converges to a function
+In particular, these labels live in a compact space of functions, so, up to passing to a subsequence, we can assume that $R_m: K^{(0)}\to [0,H]$ converges to a function

-In order for this function to be considered a legit label (hence define a packed conical hyperbolic metric as in \S\ref{sec:labels}) we need to check that $R>0$.
+(Recall from Remark~\ref{rem:convergence} that this limit may not be unique in general, although it is in some special cases, see \S\ref{sec: prescribe conformal}.)
+In order for this function to be considered a legitimate label (hence define a packed conical hyperbolic metric as in \S\ref{sec:labels}) we need to check that $R>0$.
 Note that the next statement does not depend on the choice of the subsequence.